Strasburg mayor turns himself in on fraud charges

 Virginia State Police continue to investigate.

-The case follows an incident this past spring in which Orndorff was charged with DUI after allegedly hitting the Strasburg Community Library on a John Deere Gator ATV.
+in which Orndorff was charged with DUI after allegedly hitting the Strasburg Community Library on a John Deere Gator ATV.

 He was hospitalized with serious injuries after the crash.

 In the months afterward, town residents petitioned for his removal from office, especially since police said it was his second DUI offense within five years.

 "I was sad, upset, and definitely concerned," said Christie Monahan, who's listed as the plaintiff on the petition.
 "I want our town to have integrity in the mayor seat.
 I want our town to look good."